Get

 When we are in trouble, emergency services are only a phone call away.
 But things happen to people’s pets daily that require veterinary attention.
 So, if your cat is choking on an object or has fallen extremely ill, can you call 911 to intervene?
 Unfortunately, 911 is only for humans.

 Our cats run the same risk of getting sick, injured, and in need as we do.
 It is imperative to know what nearby emergency options are available to them.
 You can easily Google based on your location, checking for emergency veterinary hospitals in your area.
-Also, ask your vet for recommendations as to what local clinics to call that are available during overnight hours, so that you’re prepared ahead of time if an emergency pops up.
+Also, ask a vet for recommendations as to what local clinics to call that are available during overnight hours, so that you’re prepared ahead of time if an emergency pops up.

 divider 3 paws